-In this method, typography is used to create a hidden visual element in the negative space between letters.
-As mentioned above, FedEx is a good example of this type of negative space technique.
+Typography is used to create a hidden visual element in the negative space between letters in this method.
+As mentioned above, FedEx is an excellent example of this type of negative space technique.

 These negative space logos blend the entire canvas, both the positive and negative elements of the design such that it gives two meanings to a logo design.
-The logo design of Evernote is a good example of a double entendre logo design.
+The logo design of Evernote is an excellent example of a double entendre logo design.

 Your design isn’t complete unless and until you embrace the negative space on the canvas.
 In design language, negative spacing means to speak without saying anything.
 The power of utilizing the negative same adds tons of character and expression to a logo design.

 A viewer will find the logo refreshing every time he looks at it because of its mysterious nature.
-Besides, one thing is for sure, negative space logos are cool, attractive, and most importantly, they are trending!
+Besides, for sure, negative space logos are cool, attractive, and, most importantly, trending!